-1 Type of environmental and social analysis Regulations Project specific Project specific, regional, sectoral, strategic including impact from associated facilities and assessment of cumulative impacts.
+Sl.
+Criteria Requirements as Per GoB Laws and World Dord: Description on to No. Criteria Regulations World Bank Requirements 1 Type of environmental and social analysis Project specific Project specific, regional, sectoral, strategic including impact from associated facilities and assessment of cumulative impacts.
 The scope of identification of risks and impacts will be consistent with good international industry practice.
-1 environmental and social including impact from associated facilities and assessment of cumulative impacts.
-The scope of identification of risks and impacts will be consistent with good international industry 1 2 Basis for categorization (note: IPFF II will follow the E&S risk rating approach prescribed in the BB ESRM Guidelines) Categorizations of industrial projects are done according to the list in Schedule-1 of the ECR, 1997.
+2 Basis for categorization (note: IPFF II will follow the E&S risk rating approach prescribed in the BB ESRM Guidelines) Categorizations of industrial projects are done according to the list in Schedule-1 of the ECR, 1997.
 As per rule-7(2) of ECR, these categorizations are based on consideration of their sector, site and impact on the environment.
 Non- industrial projects are reviewed on a case by case basis by the DoE for clearance.
 Categorization depends on the project/business activity being financed, magnitude of risks and impacts, context and also the type of investment, as follows: Significant adverse environmental or social risks and/or impacts that are diverse, irreversible, or unprecedented.
 Limited adverse environmental or social risks and/or impacts that are few in number, generally site-specific, largely reversible, and readily addressed through mitigation measures.
 Minimal or no adverse environmental or social risks and/or impacts.
-EA /ESIA scope and Since detailed rules and regulations for EA have not been Establish and maintain a process for identifying E&S risks and impacts of the project, covering the 8 thematic Performance
+3 EA /ESIA scope and outputs Since detailed rules and regulations for EA have not been Establish and maintain a process for identifying E&S risks and impacts of the project, covering the 8 thematic Performance

-Table 3.2: Comparison between GOB and World Bank Policies and Guidelines as Applicable to IPFF II Subprojects
+Table 3.2: 0 Comparison between GOB and World Bank Policies and Guidelines as Applicable to IPFF II Sub projects

-Requirements as Criteria Per GoB Laws and World Bank Requirements Regulations prescribed, EA outputs are not specified.
+Sl.
+Requirements as No. Criteria Per GoB Laws and World Bank Requirements Regulations prescribed, EA outputs are not specified.
 However, the industrial sector guidelines, the water sector guidelines and the road sector guidelines have specific EA output requirements, such as: Baseline survey IEE/EIA Report Site clearance Risk analysis and management Analysis of alternatives Standards as relevant and applicable and depending on the type, scale, and location of the project.
 The tools used should be commensurate with the level of potential impact and risks.
 ESIA process may comprise of the following: A full-scale ESIA, a limited or focused ESIA, or straightforward application of environmental siting, pollution standards, design criteria, or construction standards.
 Environmental and/or social audits or risk/hazard assessment when the project involves existing assets.
 Environmental and social due diligence if assets to be developed, acquired or financed have yet to be defined.
 Comprehensive ESIA, including an examination of alternatives for green-field developments or large expansions with specifically identified physical elements, aspects, and facilities that are likely to generate potential significant environmental or social impacts.
-Mitigation hierarchy Not comprehensively addressed the context of the project's area of influence.
-Mitigation hierarchy is one of the core underlying principles of the WB approach to identification, assessment, and management of E&S risks and impacts.
-It is required to adopt a mitigation hierarchy to anticipate and avoid, or where avoidance is not possible, minimize, 3 and, where residual impacts remain, compensate/offset for risks and impacts to workers, Affected Communities, and the Mitigation CriteriaPer GoB Laws and Regulationsprescribed, EA outputs are not specified.
-However, the industrial sector guidelines, the water sector guidelines and the road sector guidelines have specific EA output requirements, such as: Baseline surveyIEE/EIA Report • Site clearance • Risk analysis and management • Analysis of alternativesMitigation hierarchyNot comprehensively
+E&S risks and impacts shall be identified in the context of the project's area of influence.
+4 Mitigation hierarchy Not comprehensively addressed Mitigation hierarchy is one of the core underlying principles of the WB approach to identification, assessment, and management of E&S risks and impacts.
+It is required to adopt a mitigation hierarchy to anticipate and avoid, or where avoidance is not possible, minimize, 3 and, where residual impacts remain, compensate/offset for risks and impacts to workers, Affected Communities, and the environment.